Flannery O'Connor Award for Short Fiction 2015 Competition

-Dates for submission: Manuscripts may be submitted between April 1 and May 31.
-(For hard copy submissions, postmark must be no later than May 31.)
+Dates for submission: Manuscripts may be submitted between 9:00 a.m. on April 1 and 5:00 p.m. on May 31.
 Winners will be announced by the end of August.

 Eligibility: The competition is open to writers in English, whether published or unpublished.
+Previous winners of this award are not eligible to win again.
 Writers must be residents of North America.

-Manuscripts under consideration for this competition may be submitted elsewhere at the same time.
-Please notify us immediately (via e-mail at press[at]ugapress.uga.edu) if your manuscript is accepted by another publisher and should be withdrawn from the Flannery O'Connor Short Fiction Award competition (entry fees are not refundable).
+--Manuscripts under consideration for this competition may be submitted elsewhere at the same time.
+Please withdraw your manuscript if it is accepted by another publisher and should no longer be considered for the Flannery O’Connor Short Fiction Award competition.
+Withdrawal can be completed via the submissions manager website.
+Entry fees are not refundable.

 Please do not include a list of acknowledgments crediting where stories have been published.

 Judges who recognize work will recuse themselves, and the submission will be reassigned to a different judge.

 Confirmation of receipt and notification: You should receive an e-mail confirmation immediately after submission.
 An announcement of winners and finalists will be sent to all entrants via e-mail by the end of August.